2raederdev/easy_flask_crud/README.md

 ## Initializing the database

-Run the following commands in a Python shell in your project directory in order to create the database and create the book table where the books will be stored.
+Run the following commands in a Python shell in the project directory in order to create the database and create the book table where the books will be stored.

 $ from bookmanager import db
 $ db.create_all()